blargoflatsome/COD/content/c/creation.md

   They seek proof of an ancient, advanced culture that predates recorded history, and the Catacombs are their last solid lead.
 - **Harvesting Forbidden Anatomy**
   They want to dissect ancient undead or aberrations, seeking grotesque biological secrets or materials for forbidden experiments.
+- **To Cure the Uncurable**
+  Someone they love—child, partner, sibling—is dying of a terminal illness.
+Modern medicine has failed.
+  They descend hoping to return with the cure… or failing that, to die trying so their loved one doesn’t have to watch them fail again.

 ### Loss / Pursuit
 - **Dragging Back What Should Stay Dead**